malkomich/viewerjs/.github/CONTRIBUTING.md

 1. Create your patch, **including appropriate test cases**.
 1. Follow our [Coding Rules](#coding-rules).
-1. Run the full Viewer.js test suite, and ensure that all tests pass.
+1. Run the full ViewerJS test suite, and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our [Commit Message Guidelines](#commit-message-guidelines).
 Adherence to these guidelines is necessary because release notes are automatically generated from these messages.

     ```shell